 Featuring OR's proprietary Ventia waterproof and breathable insert and an extremely water-resistant stretchy exterior fabric, the Illuminator Sensor scored above average when compared to other models in our review.

 This model performed exceptionally in both real-world testing and our two-minute bucket of water test, outperforming nearly all of the other gloves in our review.
-It wasn't as weather-resistant as the Arc'teryx Fission or the Black Diamond Legend but it was half the price and wasn't far behind.
+It wasn't as weather-resistant as the Arc'teryx Fission or the Black Diamond Legend but it is half the price and wasn't far behind.
 We'd say that this model is one of the better overall models for use in wet conditions and indeed the best model in its price range.

 Despite some initial skepticism, our review team has been impressed by the durability of this model.